Canon 760D vs Nikon Coolpix A

 It is notable that the 760D has a microphone port, which is missing on the Coolpix A. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 760D and the Coolpix A have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the Coolpix A have been discontinued, but can regularly be found used on ebay.
 The 760D was replaced by the Canon 77D, while the Coolpix A does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 760D and Coolpix A can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon Coolpix A Manual.

 So how do things add up?
 Which of the two cameras – the Canon 760D or the Nikon Coolpix A – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.